The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

 \begin{rem} The subgroup $O_{\chi, U}$ is open in $G$ since it contains $U$, and $O_{\chi, U}/\ker(\chi)$ has an open center, namely $L_{\chi, U}/\ker(\chi)$.
 Hence the kernel $\ker(\tilde\chi)$ is also open and so the quotient $O_{\chi, U}/\ker(\tilde\chi)$ is always discrete. \end{rem}

-\begin{rem} Proposition~\ref{prop:tdlc-step2-nilp} may be viewed as a manifestation of Mackey's little group method: the unitary representation theory of the larger group $G$ is controlled by that of the subgroup $O_{\chi, U}$, which plays the role of the little group.
+\begin{rem} Proposition~\ref{prop:tdlc-step2-nilp} may be viewed as a manifestation of Mackey's little group method: the unitary representation theory of the larger group $G$ is controlled by that of the subgroups of the form $O_{\chi, U}$, which play the role of the little groups.

 One may actually describe much more precisely how Mackey's little group method applies to the situation treated by Proposition~\ref{prop:tdlc-step2-nilp}.
-Indeed, the group $UZ/\ker(\chi)$ is an abelian closed normal subgroup of $G/\ker(\chi)$, and one may verify that it is regularly embedded.
-Moreover given a character $\psi$ of $UZ/\ker(\chi)$, it is easy to see that its stabilizer $G_\psi$ (for the natural $G$-action on the dual of $UZ/\ker(\chi)$) coincides with $O_{\chi, U}$.
+Indeed, for each such $\chi \in \widehat{Z}$ and corresponding $U$, the group $UZ/\ker(\chi)$ is an abelian closed normal subgroup of $G/\ker(\chi)$, and one may verify that it is regularly embedded.
+Moreover, given a character $\psi$ of $UZ/\ker(\chi)$ extending $\chi$ on $Z/\ker(\chi)$, it is easy to see that its stabilizer $G_\psi$ (for the natural $G$-action on the dual of $UZ/\ker(\chi)$) coincides with $O_{\chi, U}$.
 In view of Theorem~\ref{thm:closed-points}, one can establish Proposition~\ref{prop:tdlc-step2-nilp} by invoking Mackey's theorem \cite[Theorem~3.11]{Mac76}. \end{rem}

 \begin{rem} The items (ii) and (iii) in Proposition~\ref{prop:tdlc-step2-nilp} depend on the choice of a compact open subgroup $U$ with $[U, U]\leq \ker(\chi)$, while the item (i) does not.
 Hence the validity (ii) and (iii) for one specific subgroup $U$ implies it for all.